 Slice ‘em up with tags

-The integration will automatically add the following tags to all of the Lambda metrics we collect, so you can slice and dice any way you like:
+The integration automatically adds tags to your Lambda functions, so you can use these new dimensions to slice and dice your data any way you like.
+That includes tags such as:

 functionname: the name of the Lambda function